idxbroker/wordpress-plugin/CONTRIBUTING.md

 👍🎉⭐️ Thank you for any and all contributions! 👍🎉⭐️

 When contributing to this repository, please first address the change you wish to make via issue.
-Pull Requests with out an issue will not be accepted.
+Pull Requests without an issue will not be accepted.

 Please note we have a code of conduct, please follow it in all your interactions with the project. 💖